Maylings Farm and Miller Drive

 Two streams ran across the fields, meeting in the middle and heading under the railway station.
 Allotments gardens and the recreation ground were at the south end.

 The first sign of development which is shown on the map is Leigh Road, which appeared in the 1950s, from Gordon Road to the start of the bend.
 There were a number of tracks branching off, including one called The Drive, which went under the railway to Puxol Farm.
 This became the street with the same name, which was extended twice.
+Beaufort Avenue opened in 1960 but flooded seven times in its first six months; this was mostly due to issues with how the unfinished half of the street had been left.
+More buildings were advertised for sale in 1961, calling themselves 'Maylings Farm' and 'Park Lane estate'.

 The 1965 map shows a gap in the middle of Maylings Farm Road: the section along Morshead Crescent was added a few years later.
 Its properties initially all had names.
 The east end of Somervell Drive, Irvine Close, west end of Miller Drive and Saville Gardens were later additions too.